A Hypothesis of Universal Interconnection

 Mind as Process

 The water of the ocean is the medium, each wave is a process.
 Each of these processes is initiated and affected by outside forces, such as the moon’s gravity, the wind or even the occasional earthquake.
-We cannot see a “wave” we can only see the effect of that process on the water.
-It moves, it rises it crashes upon the shore, sometimes with disastrous results.
-But each wave is transitory,
+We cannot see a “wave” we can only see the effect of that wave-process on the water.
+Each wave moves toward the observer; it rises, it crashes upon the shore, sometimes with disastrous results.
+But although waves come in “sets”, with the peaks and troughs following one after another, each wave-process is transitory, lasting only as long as those outside-forces persist — or perhaps for a short time afterward, as the water-medium resonates, as a bell does after being struck.